-- Review the End User License Agreement, check the box to accept and click Submit
+Review the End User License Agreement, check the box to agree and click Submit.

-NOTE: If any nodes are missing, verify that the node is currently running and on the same network.
+- If any nodes are missing, verify that the node is currently running and on the same network

-For additional guidance on cluster configuration and getting started with QF2, reference the Qumulo Installation FAQ article for more details.
+For additional guidance on cluster configuration and getting started, reference the Qumulo Installation FAQ article for more details.

-You should now be able to successfully image the nodes and create a cluster for HPE Apollo 4200 hardware
+You should now be able to successfully prepare the nodes for installing Qumulo Core and create a cluster on HPE Apollo 4200 hardware

 Like what you see?
 Share this article with your network!